Apribojimas/Cpp_Goodies/README.md

 * [sobjectizer](https://github.com/Stiffstream/sobjectizer) - An implementation of Actor, Publish-Subscribe, and CSP models in one rather small C++ framework
 * [qpcpp](https://github.com/QuantumLeaps/qpcpp) - for building modern embedded software as systems of asynchronous, event-driven active objects (actors)
 * [Arcana.cpp](https://github.com/microsoft/arcana.cpp) - Arcana is a collection of general purpose C++ utilities
+* [xenium](https://github.com/mpoeter/xenium) - xenium is a header-only library that provides a collection of concurrent data structures and memory reclamation algorithms